notuntoward/ref/obsidian/Obsidian Share Vault/Obsidian/Obsidian Multicomputer Sync.md

 	  - says Obsidian [[2025-03-26#Git Plugin]] will have eventually have conflicts
 	  - official Obsidian Sync "not an option", you don't control where files are stored,
 	  - so they make a home compuer CouchDB server of some kind.
-# Synced Windows/MacOS hotkeys conflict and overwrite
+#once  Synced Windows/MacOS hotkeys conflict and overwrite
 This is partly because I was syncing the whole obsidian directory with OneDrive.
 When using [[2024-06-18#Emacs Text Editor Plugin|Emacs Text Editor Plugin]], and have mapped, say `alt + f` (`opt + f` on the Mac laptop keyboard) to `word forward` on the Mac, then what gets synced back to windows is to use `ctrl + f` for `word forward`.

 ==Does that agree w/ the table below?==